 These are the places in Vermont that cost a pretty penny -- the most expensive cities in the state.

 After we saved up for months and could finally afford it, we landed on this list of the ten most expensive cities in Vermont for 2020.

 So where is the most expensive place to live in Vermont?
 That would be Burlington.

-So hopefully Enosburg Falls (the cheapest place to live in Vermont) can show these guys how to live on a budget in the coming years.
+So hopefully Poultney (the cheapest place to live in Vermont) can show these guys how to live on a budget in the coming years.
 Read on for how these places had costs rise faster than inflation.

 And if you already knew these places were expensive, check out some more reading about Vermont and the most expensive cities in the country: